UC Davis Pediatric Urology Expert Awarded Stem Cell Grant

 April 30, 2010

-Eric Kurzrock, associate professor of urology and pediatrics at UC Davis, has received an $885,000 grant from the California Institute for Regenerative Medicine (CIRM) for stem cell research that aims to lead the way to bioengineering replacement organs such as bladders.
+Eric Kurzrock, professor of urology and pediatrics at UC Davis, has received an $885,000 grant from the California Institute for Regenerative Medicine (CIRM) for stem cell research that aims to lead the way to bioengineering replacement organs such as bladders.

 Kurzrock’s award, among the 16 grants approved by the agency’s governing board at its April 29 meeting, will support basic research to answer fundamental questions about stem cell biology.
 The funding will enable him to explore ways to direct human stem cells into becoming the unique cells that line the bladder.
 The technique could make it possible for surgeons to bioengineer new tissue for treating patients with bladder defects or bladder cancer.